floschnell/properwatcher/README.md

 ## Features

-- **lightweight**: low on memory and cpu
+- **lightweight**: low on memory and CPU
+- **fast**: using Firefox Quantum technology for parallel website processing
 - **modular**: modules (watchers, filters, enrichers and observers) can be (de-)activated and extended easily
-- **lambda support**: easy to use as an AWS lambda function and can be reliably scheduled via EventBridge.
+- **lambda support**: easy to use as an AWS lambda function and can be reliably scheduled via EventBridge
 - **easy to setup**: configure custom searches on the propery portals and then use resulting URLs
-- **be the first to know**: define notifications and know about new properties immediately once they are available.
+- **be the first to know**: define notifications and know about new properties immediately once they are available

 ## Getting Started